News from the Capitals #3

 The presidential elections will take place on 10 and 24 April 2022, and the legislative elections on 12 and 19 June 2022, according to the calendar presented in the Ministerial Council.

 The Greens continue to be preoccupied with the minor scandals of recent weeks.
 As a consequence, rumours keep coming up that co-chair Robert Habeck could take over Annalena Baerbock's candidacy for chancellor.
-However, Habeck had clearly rejected this at the weekend and said that this was not a discussion in the party.
-In the coming weeks, however, the election campaign should focus less on Baerbock personally and more on the party as such.
+However, Habeck clearly denied these rumours at the weekend and said that this was not a topic of discussion in the party.

 Much of the week's news has been centred around the England football team after their loss in the Euros final.
 Some England players have been vocally critical of the Governments decisions in the build-up to the tournament to not support their anti-racism message and have laid some blame on those politicians following the racial abuse they have received online.